Madison Marsh: Miss America 2024

 As Miss Colorado 2023, Marsh was selected to represent Colorado at the Miss America 2024 pageant.
 Miss America 2024 was held at the Dr. Phillips Center for the Performing Arts in Orlando, Florida on January 14, 2024.
 In the pageant, Marsh advanced into the Top 11 and later the Top 5, ultimately being crowned the winner, besting first runner-up Ellie Breaux of Texas.
 As Miss America 2024, Marsh became the fourth woman representing Colorado to win the pageant, and the first member of the United States Armed Forces to be crowned the winner.
 As part of her prize package, Marsh received a $50,000 scholarship to further her education.
 Marsh has received over $70,000 total in scholarships from competing within the Miss America organization.
 During her reign as Miss America, Marsh is serving in an Air Force public affairs and recruiting position.

 Marsh was the honorary pace car driver at the 2024 Daytona 500 NASCAR race.
 In February 2024, Marsh received the 'Spirit of the Springs' Award from the city of Colorado Springs.
 She visited students at schools in Colorado Springs, Colorado, and Daytona Beach, Florida.
 Marsh also visited Fort Knox, and Ebbing Air National Guard Base.
 She presented a wreath at the Tomb of the Unknown Soldier (Unknowns) at Arlington National Cemetery, and visited the Memorial Display Room on March 3, 2024.

-Madison was a special guest of the United Kingdoms Royal International Airshow in England in July 2024, and spoke about her USAF career mixed with being Miss America in front of 100,000 visitors from all over the world.
+Madison was a special guest of the Royal International Air Tattoo in England in July 2024, and spoke about her USAF career mixed with being Miss America in front of 100,000 visitors from all over the world.